projectdiscovery/nuclei/pkg/js/CONTRIBUTE.md

 ## Documentation/Typo Contribution

-Most of Javascript API Reference documentation is auto-generated with help of code-generation and [jsdocgen](./devtools/jsdocgen/README.md) and hence any type of documentation contribution are always welcome and can be done by editing [javscript jsdoc](./generated/js/) files
+Most of JavaScript API Reference documentation is auto-generated with help of code-generation and [jsdocgen](./devtools/jsdocgen/README.md) and hence any type of documentation contribution are always welcome and can be done by editing [javascript jsdoc](./generated/js/) files

 ## Improving Existing Libraries(aka node_modules)